 What does it mean to speak of the “church”?
 Is there one church or are there many?
 On the face of it, there are hundreds of Christian denominations and thousands of independent Christian churches.
-In a glance at the church listings in the Yellow Pages of any city telephone directory, the diversity and even the divisions of Christianity are readily apparent.
+A Google search for churches in any given community will reveal the diversity and even the divisions of Christianity.
 Hundreds of small energetic congregations, with little more than a bulldozer and a building crew, have built new churches.
 But what is their relationship to other churches in their city, to other churches in the United States, and to other Christians throughout the world?
 Can a local church be Christian all by itself, or are the churches with all their differences called by Christ to seek one another and to make manifest their unity?
 These are the questions that are raised by the ecumenical movement.

 According to Christian tradition, Saint Paul understood the church to be the “body of Christ.”
 In a letter to the church at Corinth, Paul writes: “As in one body, there are many members, not all having the same functions, so there are many members of the body of Christ—we are one body, individually members one of another” (I Corinthians 12:12).
 Within this theological perspective, individual Christian congregations are the “church” not in isolation but only in relationship to the worldwide body of Christ, with all its diversity of members.